 March 6, 1964 ~ Donald Ralph Ewing, commonly known as country singer, guitarist, songwriter Skip Ewing born in Redlands, California, USA ~ Best known for a string of late 1980s country top 10 hits including I Don't Have Far To Fall, Burnin' A Hole In My Heart and It's You Again.
 Also wrote the Kenny Rogers-songs Listen To The Rain and If I Were A Painting, both of the 1990 Love Is Strange album

 March 6, 1962 ~ Guitarist, songwriter Frank Navetta born in Manhattan Beach, California, USA ~ Co-founding member of the Descendents.
 Remained with the band through their debut single Ride The Wild which Navetta wrote, the 1981 EP Fat EP and their debut LP Milo Goes To College the next year.
 Rejoined the Descendents on the 1996 album Everything Sucks the next year.
-Navetta wrote or co-wrote some of the bands best known songs such as Mr Bas, Statue Of Liberty, My Dad Sucks, and Rockstar ~ Navetta passed away in 2008
+Navetta wrote or co-wrote some of the bands best known songs such as Mr Bass, Statue Of Liberty, My Dad Sucks, and Rockstar ~ Navetta passed away in 2008

 March 6, 1959 ~ R&B outfit the Drifters record There Goes My Baby ~ Written by Ben E King, Lover Patterson, George Treadwell.
 Produced by Jerry Leiber and Mike Stoller.
-King's debut single as lead singer of the group, it would be released the following April featuring Oh My Love on the flipside.
+King's debut single as lead singer of the group, it would be released the following April featuring Oh My Love on the flip side.
 It would reach top 10 Billboard Hot 100 and top the Billboard R&B charts

 March 6, 1958 ~ Siblings the Everly Brothers record All I Have To Do Is Dream at RCA Studios, Nashville, Tennessee ~ Written by Boudleaux Bryant.
 Released as a single in April 1958 the single would top all regular Billboard charts simultaneously.
-Featured on the flipside would be Claudette, Roy Orbison's first major songwriting succes.
+Featured on the flip side would be Claudette, Roy Orbison's first major songwriting succes.
 Actually, the single's succes would prompt Orbison to terminate his contract with Sun Records and sign with the Everly's publisher Acuff/Rose Music

 March 6, 1958 ~ Country guitarist Redd Volkaert born in Vancouver, Canada ~ Considered among the top Telecaster guitarists in Western swing and honky tonk.
 Best known for his association with Merle Haggard.
 Has sessioned for Johnny Paycheck, George Jones, Ray Price, Clinton Gregory, Dale Watson, and Lacy J Dalton.
 Has also recorded as a solo artist, especially acclaimed for the albums No Stranger To A Tele and Reddhead